Trial Management Conferences & Trial Briefs

 Possible Orders

-At the trial management conference, the judge or master may consider and make orders on many issues under Rule 12-2(9), including:
+At the trial management conference, the judge or associate judge may consider and make orders on many issues under Rule 12-2(9), including:

-The judge or master cannot hear any application by which affidavit evidence is required or make a final order in the case unless the parties consent.
+At the TMC, the judge or associate judge cannot hear any application where affidavit evidence is required or make a final order in the case unless the parties consent.

 The Court tries to make sure that the same judge hearing the trial management conference will hear the trial.
-This is not always possible so you may have a different judge or master at your trial management conference.
+This is not always possible so you may have a different judge or associate judge at your trial.

 Prepare a Trial Brief

-If you do not file a trial brief in time, you may order costs against you and your trial date may be removed from the trial list causing further delay.
+If you do not file a trial brief in time, the judge or associate judge may order costs against you and your trial date may be removed from the trial list causing further delay.

 Find the Form